weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 * **CON**: Extends the semantics of the "saved search" concept and might therefore limit degrees of freedom for future changes to saved searches.
 * **CON**: More complex "saved search" concept harder for user to understand.

+### Variation D4: Implicit Filter Set Definitions via Configurable Document Actions per Index Pattern

+* The index pattern configuration contains an interface to define document actions.
+* One of the available action types is "Link to Filtered Context View".
+* When adding an action of that type, the user defines which filters to apply to the target context view.

+#### Discussion

+* **PRO**: It is easy to ensure that the filter definitions make sense for the given index pattern.
+* **PRO**: Configuring complex options for index patterns is an established pattern.
+* **PRO**: The ability to configure the available actions for documents is applicable to other use-cases as well (direct linking to visualizations, drill-down based on document values).
+* **CON**: The index pattern configuration becomes more bloated.
+* **CON**: The index pattern model must be extended.
+* **CON**: The removal of index patterns is under consideration.
+* **CON**: The filter set definitions can not be re-used across index patterns. pattern.

+### Variation D5: Implicit Filter Set Definitions via Configurable Document Actions per Saved Search

+* The saved search configuration contains an interface to define document actions.
+* One of the available action types is "Link to Filtered Context View".
+* When adding an action of that type, the user defines which filters to apply to the target context view.

+#### Discussion

+* **PRO**: It is easy to ensure that the filter definitions make sense for the given saved search.
+* **PRO**: The ability to configure the available actions for documents is applicable to other use-cases as well (direct linking to visualizations, drill-down based on document values).
+* **CON**: The saved search model must be extended.
+* **CON**: The filter set definitions can not be re-used across saved searches.
+* **CON**: Configuring complex options for saved searches is not an established pattern.

 ### Variation C1: One-to-One Association of Index Pattern/Saved Search and Filter Set